-- Children in care (looked after children) whose carer(s) wish their child/children to attend St Mark's Church of England Primary School. - 2.
-Children who have a sibling1 attending the school at the time of application and at the time of admission. - 3.
-Children who are themselves, or whose families are, faithful and regular worshippers2 at a Church of England Church parish church.
+- 1. Children in care (looked after children1) - 2.
+Children who have a sibling2 attending the school at the time of application and at the time of admission. - 3.
+Children who are themselves, or whose families are, faithful and regular worshippers3 at a Church of England Church parish church.
 Written evidence of the applicant's commitment to their place of worship (in the form of a clergy reference) will be required, using the Supplementary Information form. - 4.
 Children who are themselves, or whose families are, faithfully and regular worshippers of another Christian denomination (as recognised by Churches Together in Britain and Ireland and/ or the Evangelical Alliance).
 Written evidence of the applicants' commitment to their place of worship (in the form of a minister's reference) will be required, using the Supplementary Information Form.
-(NB: St Mark's Church of England Primary prioritises applicants who worship at a Church of England church within the Parish of Hanley above other applicants under this criterion). - 5.
-Children with known special medical or social needs.
-Written supporting evidence should be supplied, at the time of applications, from a relevant professional, such as a doctor, social worker or educational psychologist. - 6.
-Children who are themselves, or whose families are, committed members of another religious faith.
-Written evidence
+(NB: St Mark's Church of England Primary prioritises applicants who worship at a Church of England church within the Parish of Hanley above other applicants under this criterion).